pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT07/README.md

 ### Literature Survey

 #### Existing Solutions
-- **WhereIsMyTransport:** Aggregates real-time public transport data in emerging markets, focusing on mapping informal transit networks, but lacks advanced predictive capabilities and commuter-focused features.-
+- **WhereIsMyTransport:** Aggregates real-time public transport data in emerging markets, focusing on mapping informal transit networks, but lacks advanced predictive capabilities and commuter-focused features.
-**Google Maps Transit Integration:**Provides real-time public transport schedules and vehicle tracking using GPS data from transit agencies, but focuses more on static schedule integration and lacks dynamic, decentralized IoT scalability.
+- **Google Maps Transit Integration:** Provides real-time public transport schedules and vehicle tracking using GPS data from transit agencies, but focuses more on static schedule integration and lacks dynamic, decentralized IoT scalability.
 - **Citymapper:** Offers real-time tracking, route optimization, and live updates for public transport, but heavily relies on centralized data feeds, making it less adaptable to decentralized or volunteer-driven models.

 #### Research Gaps